 With doggy hotels and housesitting fees rising every year, it makes sense to take your pet/s camping with you.
 They won’t pine for you at home or cost you money in kennel fees.
 Anyone who has had their pet come back from a dog hotel with kennel cough will know how much that costs in vet bills.

 As much as you enjoy getting out into nature and wide, open spaces, you can be assured that your dog will find it ten times more satisfying!
 This is what makes camping with your pets such a good idea.
-It doesn’t take up much room to chuck a portion of dog food into your backpack, and allow your dog to jump up into its designated car space.
+It doesn’t take up much room to chuck a portion of your favorite food for dogs into your backpack, and allow your dog to jump up into its designated car space.

 Just remember to secure the dog safely for the duration of the trip and take it for a pre-camping check up at the vet before you both hit the road.
 You don’t need to do much else prep, and of course, we’re assuming your pets are already on regular doses of anti-tick and flea chew pills.
 Here are some more helpful hints on how to enjoy camping with your pet.